 2T melted butter or coconut oil

-*I used this gluten-free baking mix because it's made with rice flour, which is probably the ideal flour for this dish (I didn't have plain rice flour handy).
+*I used gluten-free Pamela's baking mix because it's made with rice flour, which is probably the ideal flour for this dish (I didn't have plain rice flour handy).
 As with tempura, rice flour lends a crispy and light breading to the cauliflower.
-If you don't eat grains, I think coconut flour would be a tasty substitute.

 Preheat the oven to 425 degrees.